Cascade Mountain stands prominent over the Town of Banff in Banff National Park, Alberta, Canada.

 Cascade Mountain is a deceivingly large mountain.
 From Banff Avenue, in the Town of Banff, its presence is formidable and from the Cascade Amphitheatre, which is a huge bowl canyon behind the west side of the summit, the ridge route to the summit appears reasonable.

-After scrambling up the rocky trail from the amphitheater to the ridge, marmots monitor the progress along the ridge and soon the treeline is surpassed above 2,438 m (8,000 feet).
+After scrambling up the rocky trail from the amphitheater to the ridge, marmots monitor our progress along the ridge and soon the treeline is surpassed above 2,438 m (8,000 feet).

 Initial focus is on the false summit in the distance which precludes the final bid for the true summit.
 The weather is close to perfect for hiking.
 After an hour of intermittent hiking and scrambling along the ridge line, with big air to the immediate left, the false summit appears no closer than when the hike from the amphitheater began.